 Students must seek approval from the Student Life Department to complete an independent project.
 These students will need to provide an explanation of the project and need for the project within the community or church.
-Upon completion of the project, the student will provide documentation from a superior that they have completed their hours and a 3 page paper about the project.
+Upon completion of the project, the student will provide documentation from a supervisor that they have completed their hours and as well as a brief self-evaluation.
+Approval and evaluations forms can be requested from the Student Life Office and are located on Moodle and the website.
 The following are a few possibilities for independent projects: